linode/apl-docs/docs/for-devs/get-started/lab-2.md

 ---
-slug: part-2
+slug: lab-2
 title: Access Otomi Console and download the KUBECFG
-sidebar_label: Part 2
+sidebar_label: Lab 2
 ---

 When you have received the URL of the web UI of Otomi Platform and have a username/password with access permissions, then it's time to sign-in